limxl31/NTUOSS-API-Development-Workshop/README.md

 > **Disclaimer:** This document is only meant to serve as a reference for the attendees of the workshop.
 It does not cover all the concepts or implementation details discussed during the actual workshop.

 Welcome to the two-part TGIFHacks workshop for Semester 2 AY 21/22.
 This workshop will give you a brief introduction to web-based API development.
-You will learn the fundamentals behind artificial neural networks and how they help machines to make decisions on their own.
+You will learn the fundamentals behind the types of APIs (Framework, OS, Web-based APIs, etc.), web-based API protocols (SOAP, RESTful, GraphQL, etc.), REST Framework, and HTTP protocols.

-After that, in a hands-on exercise, you will be introduced to Keras, one of the leading Deep Learning frameworks out there.
-This will open up countless possibilities for you to build exciting and amazing machine learning applications.
-As part of the workshop, you will learn to train a neural network to identify different types of flowers only with a few given attributes.
-So let's get started!
+After that, in a hands-on exercise, you will be introduced to the FastAPI, a modern, fast (high-performance), web framework for building APIs with Python.
+We will together build a minimalistic API that will store (in a database) and retrive the members of NTUOSS.
+This will open up countless possibilities for you to build exciting and amazing applications with the use of APIs.
+For the next part of the workshop, you will learn more advanced API fundamentals such as authentication, API standards, deployment, and much more!

 ## Workshop Details
 **Time**: Friday, 11 February 2022.
 6:30pm - 8:30pm